OS2iot/OS2iot-docs/source/internal-interface-design/api-key-access.rst

 - You cannot manage users nor user groups
 - You cannot manage organizations

+You can use an API key to request information necessary for using OS2IoT by using endpoints starting with :code:`/api-key-info`.
+They require API key authentication.
+For instance, to fetch the organization tied to your API key, you can make a :code:`GET` request to the route which ends with :code:`/api-key-info/organization`.

 Currently, there's no expiration date on an API key.
 It will not expire unless an administrator revokes it on the key management page.

 .. |api-key-usage| image:: ./media/api-key-usage.jpg